-We began a series of projects for the Assistant Secretary for Planning and Evaluation, U.S. Department of Health and Human Services, that included short-term or rapid response evaluations related to public health issues, such as the potential advantages and disadvantages of private-sector support for clinical trials sponsored by the National Institutes of Health (NIH).
+We embarked on projects for the Assistant Secretary for Planning and Evaluation, U.S. Department of Health and Human Services, that included short-term or rapid response evaluations related to public health issues, such as the potential advantages and disadvantages of private-sector support for clinical trials sponsored by the National Institutes of Health (NIH).

 By the mid-1980s, we began a series of evaluations for NIH focusing on biomedical and behavioral health care research, protections for human research subjects, shared use biomedical instrumentation, and clinical research resources.
 During this same period, we started evaluating demonstrations of managed care approaches to financing and delivering primary care and behavioral health services for the Centers for Medicare and Medicaid Services and the Assistant Secretary for Health, U.S. Department of Defense.
 For example, a Medicaid evaluation included the first applied field studies of primary care case management, which allowed states with federal waivers to offer Medicaid recipients an assignment to a single primary care gatekeeper provider.

 In 1988, Elyse Kaye joined JBA to establish a child welfare practice area.
 By 1990, in collaboration with Westat, we completed the first national study of the impact of adoption subsidies on children with disabilities and their adoptive families, developed national estimates of the extent of abuse and neglect among children with disabilities and children from families with substance use disorders, and assessed the effectiveness of Children’s Justice Act grantees in meeting the legislation’s objectives.
-During this time, we independently evaluated the performance of Adoption Opportunities Program grantees in recruiting adoptive families and fostering adoptive placements for minority children and launched the National Survey of Current and Former Foster Parents.
+During this time, we independently evaluated the performance of Adoption Opportunities Program grantees and launched the National Survey of Current and Former Foster Parents.